How to make the most of JSTOR’s Workspace

 - Create a JSTOR account: Sign up for a free account if you don’t already have one.
 You will need a log-in, even if you access JSTOR through an institution.

-- Access your Workspace: Find Workspace in the top menu once logged in.
+- Access your Workspace: Find Workspace in the top menu on any page once logged in.

-- Add materials: Save resources from JSTOR to your Workspace with a single click.
+- Add materials: Save resources from JSTOR to your Workspace with a single click of the Save button from anywhere you find an item on JSTOR

 - Compare sources: Use the compare mode to view and analyze up to four items simultaneously.